Why Soft Skills Matter as Much as Degrees in a Global Career

 A Degree proves you have the technical knowledge.
 For example, a Master’s in Computer Science tells employers you understand coding, algorithms, and systems.

-Soft Skills show how you apply that knowledge in real life, how you communicate your ideas, work in teams, or adapt to different work cultures.
+Soft Skills show how you apply that knowledge in real life.
+They demonstrate how you communicate your ideas, work in teams, and adapt to different work cultures.

 In fact, a recent LinkedIn Workplace Report highlighted that 89% of hiring managers say when a hire doesn’t work out, it’s usually because of a lack of soft skills, not technical skills.